GGiecold-zz/Density_Sampling/README.md

 * scikit-learn
 * setuptools

-Having ascertained that those requirements are met and having checked that the afore-mentioned libraries are up and running, you can install Density_Sampling from the Python Package Index (PyPI) in two simple steps:
+It is recommended that you ascertain that those requirements are met and check that the afore-mentioned libraries are up and running, even though the ``pip``command below should automatically handle the installation of those dependencies.
+You can install Density_Sampling from the Python Package Index (PyPI) in two simple steps:
 * open a terminal emulator window to interact with the Shell (KDE's ``konsole`` or GNOME's ``terminal``);
 * enter the command: ``pip install Density_Sampling``